jvpichowski/jvpichowski-projects/README.md

 Stay tuned for a new attempt on fishing on ice floes.

 Of course, I need to rebuild the [game server](https://github.com/jvpichowski-projects/hey-thanks-for-the-fish-server) because the competition servers went offline a long time ago.

+## There is always more

+I still need to prepare some of my old treasures.